Tuesday 20th February 6:00pm - 8:00pm

 Weed control has been a major focus over the past five years in the very difficult and challenging Heritage Quarries area of Mount Gibraltar Heritage Reserve, supported by grants from the NSW Environmental Trust, South East Local Land Services, WaterNSW, and Council's Environment Levy and the outstanding efforts of the Mt Gibraltar Landcare Bushcare volunteers.
 Final Reports detailing the project activities and outcomes can be downloaded in PDF format from the links below.
 The Final Report to the NSW Environmental Trust (2014-2017) describes work in some of the most difficult sites in the Heritage Quarries Complex.

-The most challenging area - the quarry cliff faces (area 3B) and the area immediately above the cliff faces (area 3A) – was awarded to specialist rope access bush regeneration contractors, The Good Bush People, who are highly experienced with dangerous and challenging sites.
-Their task has been to control the environmental weeds growing on the edge of the cliff face and on the benches and in crevices across the almost sheer quarry faces, while suspended from ropes.
-This work commenced in March 2015 and concluded in January 2016.
-Additional work remains to be done and Council has scoped this for a tender to be issued in Spring 2017.
+The most challenging areas - the area immediately above the quarry cliff faces (Area 3A) and the cliff faces (Area 3B) – was awarded to specialist rope access bush regeneration contractors, The Good Bush People, who are highly experienced with dangerous and challenging sites.
+Their task was to control the weeds growing on the edge of the cliff face and on the benches and in crevices across the almost sheer quarry faces, while suspended from ropes.
+Work commenced in March 2015 and concluded in January 2016 and some additional work was completed in 2017.

 Total Earth Care commenced work at the site in January 2015 targeting woody weeds, viny weeds (predominately English Ivy) and herbaceous weeds, completing their contract in February 2016.